 Finding the Right Outplacement Package For You

-While all outplacement providers want that the same thing for their clients - to get them back to work as fast as possible while also making sure that job is one that they actually will flourish in - the approach varies quite heavily from firm to firm.
+While all outplacement providers want the same thing for their clients - to get them back to work as fast as possible while also making sure that job is one that they actually will flourish in - the approach varies quite heavily from firm to firm.

 This can be a lot to take in so we’ll break down each aspect that you should look for.